-- 1. The Office will receive a student's online application. - 2.
-The Office will notify the student of documents needed for determining initial eligibility. - 3.
-The Office will collect the documents requested.
+1. The Office will receive a student's online application.

-- 4. A Program Administrator will evaluate documents as they are submitted and update the student's account with the date the document was received and with a code as to whether the document satisfies the request. - 5.
+- 2. The Office will notify the student of documents needed for determining initial eligibility. - 3.
+The Office will collect the documents requested. - 4.
+A Program Administrator will evaluate documents as they are submitted and update the student's account with information obtained from the documents (i.e. GPA, HELP core curriculum, residency, etc.), the date the document was received, and a code to signify whether the document satisfies the request. - 5.
 After the deadline for the submission of documents, all student accounts will be reviewed electronically. - 6.
 Students, whose accounts show missing or outstanding documents, will be considered ineligible. - 7.
-Students, whose accounts show no missing or outstanding documents, will advance for further evaluation. - 8.
-For advancing students, documents will be evaluated on the basis of academic standing, merit, financial need, etc. to determine if the student meets the eligibility requirements of the appropriate program. - 9.
+Students, whose accounts show no missing or outstanding documents, will advance for further electronic evaluation. - 8.
+For advancing students, information obtained from the Mississippi Aid Application and previously evaluated supporting documents will be reviewed electronically to determine if the student meets the eligibility requirements of the appropriate program. - 9.
 Students who meet all eligibility requirements will be awarded aid, as long as money is available for making awards. - 10.
 Students who do not meet all eligibility requirements will receive notice regarding which eligibility requirement has not been made. - 11.
 No student should receive undergraduate grant aid through more than one state-supported undergraduate grant program in the same term of enrollment.
 If a student is eligible for aid through multiple grant programs, the student shall be awarded from the program that awards the larger sum. - 12.
-No student shall receive undergraduate grant aid from any program or any combination of programs for more than eight semesters or twelve trimesters.

-C. Process for Determining Continuing Eligibility
+No student shall receive undergraduate grant aid from any program or any combination of programs for more than eight semesters or twelve trimesters. - C. Process for Determining Continuing Eligibility